Respectful Relationships & Responsible Behaviour

 If a student does not meet the College’s behaviour expectations on any occasion, consequences may be imposed.
 These consequences will be developmentally appropriate.
 They may include warnings, withdrawal of privileges, detentions, internal or external suspension, and withdrawal of enrolment.

-Students are welcome to bring their personal mobile phones to the College.
+Students are welcome to bring their personal mobile phones to the College if they wish to communicate with their parents or carers after school hours.
 Nonetheless, The College will not assume responsibility for the loss of or damage to any mobile phone.

-Students must not use the mobile phones during the school day.
+Students must not use their mobile phones during school hours.

-Students are expected to store their mobile phone in their lockers between 08.20 am and 03.15 pm.
-Mobile phones are not to be accessed during class times.
+Students are expected to store their mobile phones in their lockers between 08.20 am and 03.00 pm.
+Mobile phones are not to be accessed during school hours.

-Students must obtain permission before recording or photographing any member of the SMCOC community (students, teachers, staff, volunteers and visitors).
+Students need permission for recording or photographing any member of the SMCOC community (students, teachers, staff, volunteers and visitors) for an approved College activity.

-Students must obtain permission before posting on social media any photographs or videos of any members of the SMCOC Community (students, teachers, staff, volunteers and visitors).
+Students are not permitted to post on social media, send by text message or email any photographs or videos of any members of the SMCOC Community (students, teachers, staff, volunteers and visitors).
 Click below for the mobile phone policy.

 Procedures for Suspension and Withdrawal of Enrolment